geoschem/geos-chem-shared-docs/supplemental-guides/load-libraries-guide.rst

-If you plan to use :program:`GEOS-Chem` or :program:`HEMCO` on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required software dependencis.
+If you plan to use :program:`GEOS-Chem` or :program:`HEMCO` on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required software dependencies.

-Depending on your system's setup, there are a few different ways in which you can activate these software pacakges in your computational environment, as shown below.
+Depending on your system's setup, there are a few different ways in which you can activate these software packages in your computational environment, as shown below.

 .. _libguide-check-modules: